soni100rabh/Quiz-App/README.md

 # Quiz-App
-This is is Quiz game for inhance the knowladge.
+This is is Quiz app game for inhance the knowladge..